54skyxenon/54skyxenon.github.io/content/blog/yugioh.md

 draft: false
 ---

+**<i>Last modified on: 2022-04-17</i>**

 I got back into Yu-Gi-Oh! recently with the iOS release of Master Duel and have built two very different decks for competitive play.
-At the time of writing, I've made it to Platinum V tier.
+The best tier I've made it to is Platinum V.

 ## D/D/D